 If you disable or do not configure this policy setting, Windows is allowed to install or update the device driver for any device that is not described by the “Prevent installation of devices that match any of these device IDs”, “Prevent installation of devices for these device classes” policy setting, “Prevent installation of devices that match any of these device instance IDs”, or “Prevent installation of removable devices” policy setting.

-3] Using Windows Registry
+3] Block automatic driver updates using Windows Registry

 If your Windows does not have Group Policy, you can navigate to the following key in Windows Registry: